-“Llama Llama Live!” by Austin Zumbro, directed by Marty Johnson, at Bay Area Children’s Theatre (BACT), in Berkeley, weekends through Sunday, July 21, 2019.
+“Llama Llama, Live!” —based on the book by Anna Dewdney, music & lyrics by Austin Zumbro, directed by Marty Johnson, by Bay Area Children’s Theatre (BACT).
 Info: bactheatre.org

 Cast: Kris Anthony Williams, Sheila Townsend, Xavier Ali, Elisha X Beston, and Andrew Mondello.